Neuronys/moodle-local_nolej/docs/navigation-block.md

 1. **Download banner images**

-    Choose the banner matching the best your themes (banners can be found here: linkwip) and need to be put in `<moodle>/local/nolej/pix/<banner_filename.png>`
+    Choose the banner matching the best your themes (banners can be found here: [Moodle Banner Link](https://bit.ly/nolej-moodle-templates))

 2. **Log In and Enter Edit Mode**

     Once logged in as a platform administrator and in edit mode, locate the block management panel on the right side of the interface.

     ![Moodle edit mode](images/navigation-block/navigation-block-01_Moodle_edit_mode.png)